COSMIC-PopSynth/COSMIC/docs/fixedpop/index.rst

 Stopping conditions
 ===================

-There are two stopping conditions for ``run-fixed-population``:
+There are two stopping conditions for ``cosmic-pop``:

 1. The shape of the parameter distributions for the parameters specified in convergence_params section of the inifile file converge to a shape, regardless of adding new binaries to the evolved population.
 This is quantified by the match criteria detailed in Breivik+2019 in prep

 2. The number of binaries sampled exceeds ``--Niter``.

 ==============================
-Output of run-fixed-population
+Output of cosmic-pop
 ==============================

 PLEASE SEE :ref:`output_info` for more information about the output data frames including what each column means and the units.

-The output of ``run-fixed-population`` is the `fixed population`, an hdf5 file with a naming scheme that tells you the Galactic component and final kstars of the population; the data file created by the run-fixed-population call above is: dat_DeltaBurst_13_14_13_14.h5.
+The output of ``cosmic-pop`` is the `fixed population`, an hdf5 file with a naming scheme that tells you the Galactic component and final kstars of the population; the data file created by the cosmic-pop call above is: dat_DeltaBurst_13_14_13_14.h5.

 The fixed population contains three pandas DataFrames accessed by the following keys: